What is bitumen emulsion & its uses?

 MOBILE ASPHALT DISTRIBUTORS

-These convenient and compact units are easy to use and can be designed as either a completely manual tar-bearing machine or as a mobile unit, which is placed on a wheeled cart with a tank for binding agents.
+These convenient and compact units are easy to use and can be designed as either a completely manual tar-bearing machine or a mobile unit placed on a wheeled cart with a tank for binding agents.

 Purpose and application of bitumen emulsion